DLR-terrabyte/terrapi/README.md

 Please find more information at the terrabyte documentation site: https://docs.terrabyte.lrz.de/software/tools/terrapi/

-The following sub-commands are available: `stac`
+The following sub-commands are available:
+- `stac`: Interact with the STAC API
+- `restricted_data`: Self Register to restricted Datasets on DSS

 ### STAC API Usage